HassanSajjad-302/HMake/README.md

 `setSelectiveBuild` is called in round2 which sets the `selectiveBuild`.

 - **Set When:**
-    - The target is explicitly named in the `hbuild` command and `buildExplicit = true` is true for the target.
-Can be supplied in the constructor.
+    - The target `name` is not empty and is explicitly named in the `hbuild` command.
-    - `hbuild` is executed in the target's build directory or its parent/child directory.
+    - if `buildExplicit == false` and `hbuild` is executed in the target's build directory or its parent/child build directory.
+    - `selectiveBuild` is also set for all the target's dependencies after round 1, before round 0.

 ---